jakartaee/platform/CompatibilityRequirements.md

 ## Deprecated methods

-**6.** A specificaiton project may decide to designate a method or interface as being "deprecated" when its use is no longer recommended or when the specification project considers that a different interface or method should be used instead.
+**6.** A specification project may decide to designate a method or interface as being "deprecated" when its use is no longer recommended or when the specification project considers that a different interface or method should be used instead.
 This can be stated in the specification and in the